lvxinfu/hw3/README.md

 Finally, portability refers to how easy it is to take the software from one environment (for example Windows) and transfer it to another (for example Mac OS X).
 Our main goal here is adaptability, the capability of the software's code to function in different environments.
 Other sub-characteristics of portability are mainly operational in nature: installability deals with the software's installation in different environments, co-existence examines how well the software plays in a crowded playground, and replaceability denotes the extend to which a software can be used as a drop-in replacement for another.

-Some from a general point of view of quality, I think it is even hard to measure.
+So from a more general point of view of quality, I think it is even harder to measure.

 ### 2. On a scale of 1 to 10, what is the strength of the connection between quality and refactoring?
 (Assume 1 means almost no connection, and 10 means a very strong connection)

 Refactoring: a change made to the internal structure of software to make it easier to understand and cheaper to modify without changing its obserable behavior.

-Beck's Four Simple Design Rules: <br />
+*Beck's Four Simple Design Rules*: <br />
 1. Runs all the tests <br />
 2. Contains no duplications <br />
 3. Expresses intent <br />